Pewsey Vale : 1961 Block Riesling 2020

 Description

-Characteristics and tasting tips for the Pewsey Vale 1961 Block Riesling 2020
+Characteristics and tasting tips for the 1961 Block Riesling 2020 from Pewsey Vale

 Tasting

-The wine unveils a pale straw yellow hue with green highlights, bright and clear.
+The wine displays a bright pale straw-yellow color with green highlights, shiny and clear.

 Nose

-The nose opens with delicate aromas of lemon myrtle and tea tree blossoms, accompanied by mineral notes evoking crushed quartz.
+The nose opens with delicate aromas of lemon myrtle and tea tree blossom, accompanied by mineral notes reminiscent of crushed quartz.
 The bouquet reveals remarkable purity and intensity.

 Palate

-On the palate, the wine stands out for its taut and seamless structure, offering exceptional aromatic intensity.
-The whole unveils remarkable finesse and promising aging potential.
+On the palate, the wine stands out for its taut, seamless structure, offering exceptional aromatic intensity.
+The overall impression reveals remarkable finesse and promising aging potential.

-This Riesling pairs perfectly with kingfish sashimi with a chilli and lime dressing.
-It also goes very well with vegetable and Vietnamese herb fresh spring rolls.
+This Riesling pairs beautifully with yellowtail sashimi with a chili-lime vinaigrette.
+It also goes very well with spring rolls with vegetables and Vietnamese herbs.

-The 1961 Block Riesling 2020 can be served chilled to fully appreciate its liveliness and aromatic complexity.
+The 1961 Block Riesling 2020 should be served chilled to fully enjoy its vibrancy and aromatic complexity.

 An Eden Valley Riesling of exceptional purity and intensity